Migration in an Age of Movement

 Economic Contributions & and Labor Market

 Migration can be an economic boon when managed effectively.
 Migrants fill labor shortages, fuel innovation, and contribute to public finances in destination countries.
 Although newcomers may require initial integration investments, numerous studies show that over time immigrants tend to contribute more in taxes than they consume in services, resulting in net positive fiscal effects (World Bank, 2023).
 For example, migrants make up roughly 3.6% of the world’s population but contribute an estimated 9% or more of global GDP, reflecting above-average productivity and labor force participation among many migrant groups (McKinsey Global Institute, 2016).
-In high-income economies, migrants often gravitate to “3D” jobs, dirty, dangerous, and in-demand, that native workers may be unwilling or unavailable to fill, thereby addressing critical gaps without displacing local labor.
+In high-income economies, migrants are often hired for “3D” jobs, dirty, dangerous, and in-demand, that native workers may be unwilling or unavailable to fill, thereby addressing critical gaps without displacing local labor.
 They also bring entrepreneurial energy.
 In the United States and several other countries, immigrants are found to start businesses at higher rates than natives, underpinning innovation and job creation (World Bank, 2023).

 Migration can also have distributional effects in host labor markets.
 In sectors where migrants concentrate, there may be localized wage pressure or job competition for lower-skilled native workers.
-However, most studies find these effects to be relatively small or temporary, especially when the economy is growing (World Bank 2023).
+However, most studies find these effects to be relatively small or temporary, especially when the economy is growing (World Bank, 2023).
 Moreover, when immigrants bring skills that complement the native workforce or fill aging workforce gaps, they can boost productivity and even raise wages for some groups.
 For instance, migrants often provide essential services in healthcare, agriculture, and technology that keep industries viable and prices lower for consumers.
-With sound labor-market policies, migration is a net positive for economic growth and can be managed to minimize negative impacts on vulnerable groups (McKinsey Global Institute 2016; World Bank 2023).
+With sound labor-market policies, migration is a net positive for economic growth and can be managed to minimize negative impacts on vulnerable groups (McKinsey Global Institute, 2016; World Bank, 2023).

 Social Impacts

 One widely acknowledged challenge is integration.
 When large migrant populations settle in a community, questions arise around social cohesion, cultural identity, and the extension of rights and services.
-Best practices suggest that inclusionary policies, such as offering language training, recognizing foreign qualifications, and providing access to health care and education regardless of status – can enhance social cohesion and allow migrants to more fully contribute (United Nations General Assembly 2018).
-Research also dispels some common public fears: empirical data from multiple countries show no consistent link between immigration and higher crime rates, and in some contexts migrant communities have lower crime rates than native populations (World Bank 2023).
+Best practices suggest that inclusionary policies, such as offering language training, recognizing foreign qualifications, and providing access to health care and education, regardless of status, can enhance social cohesion and allow migrants to more fully contribute (United Nations General Assembly, 2018).
+Research also dispels some common public fears.
+Empirical data from multiple countries show no consistent link between immigration and higher crime rates, and in some contexts migrant communities have lower crime rates than native populations (World Bank, 2023).
 The social impact of migration ultimately depends on policy responses: societies that invest in integration and uphold equal protections are better positioned to enjoy the benefits of diversity while maintaining social trust.

 Costs of Irregular Migration

 Lacking legal status or protection, migrants in transit may have their documents destroyed by traffickers and accrue heavy debts for passage, leaving them effectively in bondage.
 The humanitarian and human rights costs of this reality are immense.
-These challenges underscore that without orderly mechanisms for migration; the process itself can be life-threatening and forcing migration into the shadows not only endangers migrants but also undermines the rule of law, a lose-lose situation for migrants and states alike.
+These challenges underscore that without orderly mechanisms for migration, the process itself can be life-threatening.
+Forcing migration into the shadows not only endangers migrants, but also undermines the rule of law, a lose-lose situation for migrants and states alike.
+Humanitarian expenditures also spike during chaotic migration events.
+For example, emergency services and refugee reception in crisis situations can cost several times more than planned resettlement or labor mobility programs would (World Bank, 2018).
+Governments also forego substantial fiscal revenue when migrants work informally in underground economies, not paying taxes into public coffers.

-Policy Recommendations for 2025–2035
+Policy Recommendations for 2026–2036

-Using the identified drivers, and implications, changemakers discussed a comprehensive agenda for migration governance in the next decade.
+Using the identified drivers and implications, changemakers discussed a comprehensive agenda for migration governance in the next decade.
 The policy recommendations emphasize anticipation and design over crisis management, aiming to maximize the mutual benefits of migration while safeguarding human rights and national interests.

 1. Treat Migration as Structural, Not Episodic